History of Boeing in Timeline

 2020: Second Quarter Revenue

-In 2020, Boeing's second quarter revenue was $11.8 billion as a result of the pandemic slump.
+In 2020, Boeing's second quarter revenue was $11.8 billion due to the pandemic slump.

-In 2020, it was reported that a clash of corporate cultures after the Boeing and McDonnell Douglas merger, with McDonnell Douglas's 'bean-counters' prevailing over Boeing's engineers, may have contributed to the 737 MAX crash crisis.
+In 2020, it was reported that after the Boeing and McDonnell Douglas merger, a clash of corporate cultures led to a focus on cost-cutting over engineering, potentially contributing to the 737 MAX crisis.

-On January 7, 2021, Boeing settled to pay over $2.5 billion after being charged with fraud over the company's hiding of information from safety regulators related to the 737 MAX crashes.
+On January 7, 2021, Boeing settled to pay over $2.5 billion after being charged with fraud for hiding information from safety regulators regarding the 737 MAX.

 2021: Second Quarter Revenue Increase

-On May 5, 2022, Boeing announced it would be moving its headquarters from Chicago to Arlington, Virginia, and would add a research and technology center in Northern Virginia.
+On May 5, 2022, Boeing announced that it would be moving its headquarters from Chicago to Arlington, Virginia.

-In May 2022, Boeing announced plans to move its global headquarters from Chicago to Arlington, Virginia.
+In May 2022, Boeing announced plans to transfer its global headquarters from Chicago to Arlington, Virginia.

 On July 19, 2022, Boeing announced a renewed partnership with Mitsubishi to produce carbon-neutral and sustainable solutions.